Mark Chapter Twelve

 Mark 12:38-40

-As he taught, Jesus said, 'Watch out for the teachers of the law.
-They like to walk around in flowing robes and be greeted with respect in the marketplaces, and have the most important seats in the synagogues and the places of honor at banquets.
-They devour widows' houses and for a show make lengthy prayers.
-These men will be punished most severely.'
+As he taught them, he said, "Watch out for the kind of Torah-teachers who like to walk around in robes and be greeted deferentially in the marketplaces, who like to have the best seats in the synagogues and take the places of honor at banquets, who like to swallow up widows' houses while making a show of davvening at great length.
+Their punishment will be all the worse!"

 Jesus warns that the religious leaders would be punished for their false piety and their false teaching.
 Jesus demonstrates that he knows what is in their hearts and that their motives are not good.
 The same type of thing continues today as many so-called religious leaders will make a big show of being holy but in reality are doing the opposite when nobody is looking.
 We must remember that God knows our hearts and motives as well.